ps5-payload-dev/sdk/README.md

 to discuss the solution properly before you commit time and effort.

 ## License
-Files in the include_bsd directory are licenced under BSD licences.
+Files in the folder include/freebsd are licenced under BSD licences.
 Unless otherwhise explicitly stated inside a file, the rest are licensed under the GPLv3+.